karthikkancharla2002/karthikkancharla2002/README.md

 ### Hi there 👋

+I'm Karthik Kancharla,  I am currently pursuing my B.Tech in Computer Science and Engineering at Indian Institute of Technology, Dharwad.

+You can find below

 <!--
 **karthikkancharla2002/karthikkancharla2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.